 Some debts are contracted jointly as a couple.
 Their repayments hence depend on the contributions that each party rakes in.
 A loss of spousal income from one party thus has a bearing on the ability to repay that debt.

 Life is never smooth and linear.
 Some circumstances may arise unexpectedly that impact on the ability of the borrower to repay the debt.
 Their existence may also impact the ability to repay a debt adversely.

 Loss of Personal Income

-This is perhaps the single most significant cause of the debt defaults.
+This is perhaps the single most significant cause of debt defaults.
 The loss of your own income will no doubt impact your ability to honor your debt obligations severely.

 PS: Though these circumstances are understandable and justifiable, the creditor is still under no obligation to honor a debt forgiveness request.
 The borrower is still obliged to honor his commitment.
 As such, this letter merely convinces or requests the creditor to consider forgiving the debt.

 It is worthy to note that the letter assumes many shapes and forms depending mainly on the exact circumstances that underlie its drafting.
 Notwithstanding these variations, a number of steps and contents must exist in each letter.
 We look at these here below:

 Reason(s) of the Possible Defaults